EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 };
 ```

 Along with the user id, name and email, we also add `sub`, `jti` and `iat` claims.
 These are standardized claims of which you can learn more about in [the RFC](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1).
-Suffice it to say, the data that we put in here will make its way into the encoded token that our API caller eventually sees.
+The data that we put in here will make its way into the encoded token that our API caller eventually sees.
 We'll see that later.

 The next parameter to `JwtSecurityToken` is the expiration date of the token.
-Here we are setting it to just one minute in the future to comply with our original requirement that the token should be short lived so that it only allows a handful of requests over a short period of time.
+Here we are setting it to just one minute in the future to comply with our original requirement that the token should be short-lived so that it only allows a handful of requests over a short period of time.

 Finally there's the `signingCredentials` parameter which tells the `JwtSecurityToken` how to cryptographically sign the token.
 As you can see in the code: